akanainc/automation/com.akana.ps.automation/README.md

 * The next field is the max number of connections allowed, the default value is '100'.
 * The next field is the minimum number of connections that always remain, the value default is '5'.
 * The next field is the bind to all interfaces, this needs to be either 'true' or 'false'.
+* The next field is the alias to a certificate that is in the `container.secure.keystore`/

 When securing listeners, PKI keys can also be automatically added onto the endpoints.
 These certificates need to be added into a custom JKS and provided to the automation scripts.
-The property files used for these certificates are `listener.secure.keystore`, `listener.secure.storepass` and `listener.secure.alias`.
-If these fields are empty, the scripts will try to use the JKS provided in these fields: `container.secure.keystore`, `container.secure.storepass` and `container.secure.alias`.
-If no JKS is in either of these fields, an exception will occur, requiring that a JKS is required to add secured endpoints.
+The property files used for these certificates are `container.secure.keystore`, `container.secure.storepass` and `container.secure.alias`.
+If no JKS is provided an exception will occur, requiring that a JKS is required to add secured endpoints.

 Default container listener can be customized by providing the `container.listener.minimum`, `container.listener.maximum` amd `container.listener.idleTimeout`.
 These fields will be used to update the default listener that is created when building a container.
 This is mostly recommended for the Policy Manager and Community Manager containers.

+`--deployFiles` command line option is used to add extra files into a container deploy directory.
+This is a final step that occurs.
+This can be used for any custom policies or route file definitions.

 ```
-    [CommonProperties]
+    #CommonProperties
     container.name=pm
+    container.key=
-    ; this is used for the hostname unless the scripts pass in '--hostname'
+    # this is used for the hostname unless the scripts pass in '--hostname'
     container.host=0.0.0.0
     container.port=9900
     container.admin.port=8900
     container.admin.user=administrator
     container.admin.password=password
+    container.passwords.encrypted=false
-    ; Customize the container default listener settings.
+    # Customize the container default listener settings.
 This is only conducted if values exist, otherwise defualts are used.
     container.listener.minimum=
     container.listener.maximum=
     container.listener.idleTimeout=
     container.secure=false
-    ; The certificates that will be used for container identity, if the default ones are not acceptable
+    # The certificates that will be used for container identity, if the default ones are not acceptable
     container.secure.keystore=
     container.secure.storepass=
     container.secure.alias=
-    ; The trusted certificates that need to be added into this containers cacerts
+    # The trusted certificates that need to be added into this containers cacerts
     container.secure.trusted.keystore=
     container.secure.trusted.storepass=
-    container.secure.trusted.alias=

-    [FeaturesSection]
+    #FeaturesSection
     agent.foundation=false
     community.manager=false
     community.manager.apis=false
     community.manager.default.theme=false
     community.manager.oauth.provider=false
     community.manager.oauth.provider.agent=false
-    community.manager.openid.provider=false
     community.manager.scheduled.jobs=false
     community.manager.simple.developer.theme=false
     delegate=false